paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-067-aquatic-nuisance-prevention-and-control.md

 (2) **Implementation** — Whenever the Task Force determines that there is a substantial risk of unintentional introduction of an aquatic nuisance species by an identified pathway and that the adverse consequences of such an introduction are likely to be substantial, the Task Force shall, acting through the appropriate Federal agency, and after an opportunity for public comment, carry out cooperative, environmentally sound efforts with regional, State and local entities to minimize the risk of such an introduction.

-**(d) Monitoring** The Task Force shall establish and implement monitoring measures, within the program developed under subsection (a) of this section, to—
+**(d) Monitoring** The Task Force shall establish and implement monitoring measures, within the program developed under subsection (a), to—

 (1) detect unintentional introductions of aquatic nuisance species;